-Please consider the following if you are considering becoming an advisor:
+Please consider the following if you are thinking about serving as an advisor:

-- •The role of advisor is to help develop leadership skills as well as to contribute to the educational development of students.
-Are you interested in developing these skills with your students? - •How much time do you have to advise a group of students?
-You will need to consult frequently with the organization's officers, visit several meetings, and attend advisor training session as well as attending all events. - •What is your motivation for advising the organization?
+•The role of advisor is to help develop leadership skills as well as to contribute to the educational development of students.
+Are you interested in developing these skills with your students?

+•How much time do you have to advise a group of students?
+You will need to consult frequently with the organization's officers, visit several meetings, and attend advisor training sessions as well as attending all events.

+•What is your motivation for advising the organization?